What Is a Clinical Interview for a Job

 Address the person who asked the question first, then broaden your answer to include how you would coordinate with other team members.
 Demonstrating collaborative language—”I would consult with X and communicate Y”—shows you are a team-oriented clinician.

-Different health systems emphasize different models of care.
+Different health systems emphasise different models of care.
 Prepare to discuss how you adapt evidence-based practices to local cultural expectations.
-Use specific, respectful examples of how you have modified communication or care plans to honor cultural context and patient preferences.
+Use specific, respectful examples of how you have modified communication or care plans to honour cultural context and patient preferences.

 Preparing Your Questions: What To Ask Interviewers

-Asking informed questions demonstrates engagement and judgment.
-Focus on onboarding support, supervision structure, caseload expectations, documentation systems, continuing education opportunities, and measures of clinical outcomes.
-For roles linked to relocation, ask about support for licensure transfer, local credentialing, and cultural orientation.
+Asking informed questions demonstrates engagement and judgement.
+Focus on: onboarding support, supervision structure, caseload expectations, documentation systems, continuing education opportunities, and measures of clinical outcomes.
+For roles linked to relocation, ask about support for licensure transfer, local credentialling and cultural orientation.

 Asking these operational and clinical questions shows you are thinking beyond the role and about long-term practice, which is central to building a clear, confident career path.